MadelineMurray/pantheon/docs/Configuring-Pantheon/Networking/Managing-Peers.md

 ## Limiting Remote Connections

-In private networks with a level of trust between peers, enabling the [remote connection limits](../../Reference/Pantheon-CLI-Syntax.md#remote-connections-limit-enabled) is unnecessary and disabling may increase the speed at which nodes are able to join the network.
+In private networks with a level of trust between peers, enabling the [remote connection limits](../../Reference/Pantheon-CLI-Syntax.md#remote-connections-limit-enabled) is unnecessary and disabling may increase the speed at which nodes can join the network.